Privacy Policy

 – Data collected: Complaint details, investigation records, correspondence.

-– Legal basis: Legitimate Interests (resolving disputes, organisational accountability) and Legal Obligation (professional and regulatory compliance).
+– Legal basis: Legitimate Interests and Legal Obligation.

 All counselling records are treated as confidential and will not be disclosed without consent, except where: